Yaashia-G/Yaashia-G.github.io/_publications/Influence of Discretization in Dynamically Embedded Model Predictive Control.md

 discretization step increases.

 ## Experiments and Results
 Numerical Experiments that illustrate the interesting behaviour of discretisation time step variation were conducted.
 On a point mass system and a Linearised Lane change and a Nonlinearised Lane change problem.
-The Linearised Lane change example is shown below
+The Linearised Lane change example is shown below.